mousepawmedia/standards/source/csi.rst

 CSI comments should not be confused with docstrings (see CSI vs.
 Documentation).
 Line comments should be used for CSI.
 Placing the comment above the code in question is recommended.
-Inline comments are prone to causing an overrun of PEP8's line length limits.
+Inline comments are prone to causing an overrun of PEP 8's line length limits.

 .. code-block:: c++